 - Engaging a DSP to transport necessary food and supplies into cities that are already experiencing shortages.

 Key Watchout: If considering alternative work locations or evacuation arrangements, it is critical to seek immigration and visa advisory from Cartus or your designated immigration providers.

 Contact your Cartus representative for policy guidance.

-- For programs where the assignees are arriving from China, our team is working with the assignment consultants and clients (for direct clients) to advise that we will not carry out activity until 14 days after their arrival.
+- For programs where the assignees are arriving from at-risk countries, our team is working with the assignment consultants and clients (for direct clients) to advise that we will not carry out activity until 14 days after their arrival.

 - Every field consultant (FC) and real estate agent (REA) working on home search, orientation, settling in, and school visits should be wearing a surgical mask.